-For example, a <article> tag signals to the browser & other platforms that the content is self-contained, like a blog post or news story.
-It helps browsers understand your content better and makes it easier for search engines like Google to index & rank your site effectively.
+For example, the <article> tag tells browsers and search engines that the content is a complete, independent piece, like a blog post or news article.
+This improves how your content is understood, making it easier for search engines like Google to crawl, index, and rank your website effectively.

 Non-semantic HTML code provides no information about the content's meaning or structure - it simply presents the content.
 For example,or are non-semantic elements as they tell nothing about their content and are used only for styling purposes.